Learn more about our faculty members.

 Justine Pas

 Dr. Justine Pas earned a Ph.D. in American Culture from the University of Michigan.
 She is Professor of English, Faculty Sponsor of the Honors Academy, and also teaches courses for the Interdisciplinary Studies program.
 Her major research interests include American ethnic literature, literature of the Holocaust, and translation studies.
 She has been published in domestic and international journals as well as in scholarly volumes dedicated to translation theory and practice.
-She has also earned awards for teaching, including the 2014-2015 President’s Scholar-Teacher Award at Lindenwood University.
+She has also earned several teaching and service awards, including 2014-2015 President’s Scholar-Teacher Award, 2023 Alpha Chi Distinguished Service Award, 2024 Students Choice Award, and 2024 Lindenwood Service Award.
 Her most recent publications include "The Politics of Relay Translation and Language Hierarchies: The Case of Stanisław Lem’s Solaris" and the "Foreword" to a memoir about surviving the Holocaust by Hava Ben-Zvi titled We Who Lived: Two Teenagers in World War II Poland.

 Daniel Plate

 Daniel Plate earned his B.A. in English and philosophy from Taylor University in Indiana.
 He followed this with an M.F.A. in creative writing from the University of Arkansas and a Ph.D. in literature from Washington University in St. Louis.
-His dissertation research focused on the effect of positivist ideas in philosophy of science on American literary critics in the 1930s and 1940s, especially in the work of the iconoclastic theorist Kenneth Burke.
-Throughout his career, Dr. Plate has been absorbed with the interactions among several disciplines: literature, philosophy of language, formal logic, gaming, number theory, computer science, and technology.
-The last of these, tech use for creative writing, is currently at the top of his research interests.
-Dr. Plate is working to build the Creative Writing Club into a thriving community on campus, hoping to encourage the pursuit of creativity, coding, writing, and learning among students and colleagues.
+For his dissertation, he did interdisciplinary research into American literary criticism and philosophy of science in 1930s and 1940s.
+Dr. Plate has always combined interests in creative writing and literature with philosophy, computer science and technology.
+This has led to work in artificial intelligence and teaching courses in both English and Human-Centered AI.
+Dr. Plate is also the faculty sponsor for the Creative Writing Club and encourages all students to join this thriving community on campus.
+He works to encourage the pursuit of creativity, writing, experimentation, and scholarship among students and colleagues.

 Dr. Melick earned her B.A. from Capital University and her M.A. and Ph.D. from Kent State University.
 The focus of her graduate study was medieval literature, and in 2019 she published an edition of four Middle English romances from the Otuel group with the Middle English Text Series.